Asset Giant

 Fields you can actually search and report on

 The real power of custom fields is that they’re not just storage — they’re fully searchable.
-Because each field has a proper type, you can build precise filters on them and surface exactly the assets that need attention.
+Because each field has a proper type, you can build precise filters and surface exactly the assets that need attention.
 For example:

 • List every item whose PAT test date falls before the end of the month, so nothing slips through.